sigedu-org/website/_pages/bea/bea21/index.md

 - a **panel** discussion on *Transitioning from Academia to the EdTech Industry*
 - a half-day **tutorial** on *Theory of Mind and its Applications in Educational Contexts*
 - two **shared tasks** on *[Vocabulary Difficulty Prediction for English Learners](https://www.britishcouncil.org/data-science-and-insights/bea2026st)* and on *[Rubric-based Short Answer Scoring for German](https://edutec.science/bea-2026-shared-task/)* comprising an oral overview presentation by the shared task organizers and several poster presentations by the shared task participants

+## Sponsors

+Gold Sponsors
+: {% include gallery id="gold" layout="half" %}

+Sponsoring Opportunities
+: We are extremely grateful to our sponsors for the past workshops.
+This year, we want to continue helping students to attend the workshop, including the accommodation of the student post-workshop dinner and offering  grants covering best paper presentations.
+We are hoping to identify sponsors who might be willing to contribute $100 (Bronze), $250 (Silver) or $500 (Gold) to subsidize some of the workshop costs.
+Perks of sponsorship include logos on the workshop website and in the proceedings.
+If you would like to sponsor BEA, please send us an [email](mailto:bea.nlp.workshop@gmail.com).

 ## Call for Papers